USS Taylor (DD-94): Design and construction

 Specifics on Taylor's performance are not known, but she was one of the group of Wickes-class destroyers known unofficially as the 'Liberty Type' to differentiate them from the destroyers constructed from detail designs drawn up by Bethlehem Steel, which used Parsons or Westinghouse turbines.
-The 'Liberty' type destroyers deteriorated badly in service, and in 1929 all 60 of this group were retired by the Navy.
 Actual performance of these ships was far below intended specifications especially in fuel economy, with most only able to make 2,300 nmi at 15 knots instead of the design standard of 3,100 nmi at 20 knots.
 The class also suffered from poor maneuverability and were overweight.

 She was the first U.S. Navy ship to be named USS Taylor, commemorating Navy admiral Henry Clay Taylor.
 A second Taylor would be commissioned in 1942, a Fletcher-class destroyer named for William Rogers Taylor.
 That ship saw extensive service in World War II, the Korean War, and the Vietnam War.